robertmok/ai-verse/README.md

 A simulation of AI interacting with another AI.

-This is the frontend for connecting with the [Java edition of the AI Verse API](https://github.com/robertmok/ai-verse-api-java)
+This application connects with the [Java edition of the AI Verse API](https://github.com/robertmok/ai-verse-api-java)

 ## WIP